jkiv/pourlogic_client/README.md

 ## Software Configuration

-Configuration for a PourLogic client instance can be found in config.h.
+Configuration for a PourLogic client instance can be found in `config.h`.
 (Re)Configuring requires a (re)compile/(re)flash of the Arduino.

-Read the information in config.h for configuring your PourLogic client.
+Read the information in `config.h` for configuring your PourLogic client.

 ## Compiling/Flashing